Our job is self-actualisation. Or is it?

 Lots of people in other parts of education make the case for the latter.
 Poor communities are famously adept and resourceful at figuring things out for themselves as long as they’re not scratching around for money for the meter.

 One of the classic critiques of Maslow other than its dated pinnacle of individualism and self-fulfilment is that its tiering is faulty.
-It’s partly why many used to assume that low participation in HE was about a lack of ambition, and why policymakers seem determined to not notice visceral student poverty unless it’s manifested in drop-out.
+It’s partly why many used to assume that low participation in HE was about a lack of ambition, and why policymakers seem determined to not notice visceral student poverty unless and until it has manifested in drop-out.

 But flip that around, and it’s also why our polling work on food and safety and belonging also suggests that focussing there can be more impactful than making seminar slides easier to read, or issuing guides on sensitive language urging people to avoid saying “pet” in the North East.